How to Plan a Wedding, Romantic Getaway or Honeymoon to Ha’apai…

 - Test your relationship in a double kayak

-For more details on each experience, see the 10 Romantic Activities in Ha’apai for Couples.
+For more details on each experience, see the 10 Most Romantic Things to Do in Ha’apai.

 How to Get to Ha’apai

 Ha’apai is the central island group of Tonga covering an area of 110 km² (43 mi²).
 To jump straight into your honeymoon and to enjoy amazing scenery, we recommend treating yourself to a flight to get to and from the islands of Ha’apai.
 Otherwise, ferries are available from Tongatapu and Vava’u.
 See how to get to both Tongatapu and Vava’u from overseas in How to Get to Tonga.

 The best start to a honeymoon or romantic getaway to Ha’apai is by taking a 50-minute flight from Fua’amotu Airport on Tongatapu to Salote Pilolevu Airport on Lifuka Island, Ha’apai.
 Flights typically run two times a day except on Sundays.
 Find out everything you need to know about flying to Ha’apai in The Guide to Domestic Flights in Tonga.